swevans/thread.js/README.md

 <br/>

 **Q: I am using many threads and nothing seems to be getting done or a thread never starts, why?!**<br/>
 **A:** You're likely creating too many threads that are waiting for one another to finish.
 Lets say you have four threads; A, B, C, and D. You then create a 5th thread E. The thread code in A, B, C, and D all rely on E to finish, however E will never be able to start because A, B, C, and D are using all available workers.
 This is thread lock.
 You should first try to remove this dependancy.
-If you can't, increase max threads with threadjs.maxThreads = 16; (be careful with this and don't go over 16!).
-See the Max Threads and Thread Queuing sections below.
+If you can't, increase max workers with threadjs.maxWorkers = 16; (be careful with this and don't go over 16!).
+See the Max Workers and Thread Queuing section below.
 <br/>
 <br/>